The Heroic Legend of Arslan: Plot

 The story follows the exploits of Arslan, the crown prince of the kingdom of Pars ("پارس" or "فارس" is equivalent word to Persia and what the land of Persians "پارسیان" was called), and it is divided into two parts.
 In the first part, Pars is taken over by the neighboring nation of Lusitania after Arslan's father, King Andragoras III, falls victim to a treacherous plot led by some of his most trusted retainers.
 After barely escaping with his life, Arslan rejoins his loyal servant, Daryun.
 Backed up by only a few more companions, including the philosopher and tactician Narsus and his young servant Elam, also Farangis, an aloof, cold priestess, and Gieve, a travelling musician and con-man, Arslan stands against overwhelming odds to assemble an army strong enough to liberate his nation from the Lusitanian army which is led by the elusive warrior known as "Silvermask", who is later revealed to be another contender to Pars' throne.
 In the second part, Arslan, now king of Pars, divides himself between defending his country against several external threats, including Silvermask, who is still at large, seeking to claim the throne for himself, and addressing the needs and hopes of his subjects.

-Inspirations

-The protagonist's name appears to have been taken from the popular Persian epic Amir Arsalan.
-Arslan and his Parsian enemies and allies primarily share many parallels with Cyrus the Great and other historical figures of 6th century BCE Persia (albeit with several liberties taken), whereas the conflicts with the Lusitanian forces (which bear the Byzantium Orthodox cross, also used by the Varangians of Kievan Rus') – despite mostly French names and a certain religious zealotry implying a connection to the (Catholic) Crusades (again, with liberties taken) – appear to be based on the East Roman–Persian Wars, specifically those of the 6th century CE.
-Furthermore, several names of prominent Parsian characters appear to be taken from known important figures throughout Persian history as well as the historically unsubstantiated legendary parts of the historiographic Persian epic Shahnameh.
-Additionally, supernatural elements mostly based on ancient Near East mythology increasingly play a role as the series goes on.

 Media

 Novels

-The original novel, Arslan Senki, was written by Dr. Yoshiki Tanaka.
-There are sixteen novels in the Arslan Senki storyline.
-The Kadokawa edition (which includes first ten novels only) is illustrated by manga artist and character-designer Yoshitaka Amano (whose other works include the character design for several Final Fantasy games and for Vampire Hunter D), while the Kobunsha edituion is illustrated by Shinobu Tanno.
+The original novel, Arslan Senki, was written by Yoshiki Tanaka.
+There are sixteen novels in the Arslan Senki storyline, with Part One comprising the first seven novels, and Part Two comprising the latter nine novels.
+The Kadokawa edition (which includes the first ten novels only) is illustrated by manga artist and character designer Yoshitaka Amano, while the Kobunsha edition is illustrated by Shinobu Tanno.

+Books on tape

+From November 1988 to January 1994, the first nine volumes were released on cassette tapes by Kadokawa, with the first seven republished as a CD collection in May 1993.

 Manga

-The novels were adapted into a manga illustrated by Chisato Nakamura.
-The manga was published by Kadokawa Shoten in the Asuka Fantasy DX shōjo magazine from 1991 to 1996 and compiled into thirteen volumes, adapting the first seven novels.
+A manga adaptation, illustrated by Chisato Nakamura, was published in Kadokawa Shoten's shōjo manga magazine Asuka Fantasy DX from 1991 to 1996 and compiled into thirteen volumes, adapting the first seven novels.